andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-03-03-oscar-noms-reviewed.md

 #### Thoughts:
 Well, my appreciation of this movie has certainly not lessened - everything that I said in that original review, I still feel.
 But as with Three Billboards, hearing interviews and watching videos has also deepened my appreciation of the movie.
 In particular, the lengthy and detailed interview of the director and co-author by Luca Guadagnino on the
 [The Q&A with Jeff Goldsmith](http://www.theqandapodcast.com/2017/12/call-me-by-your-name-q.html) highlights many great elements:

-- The protagonist is very well portrayed as what he is - a 17 year old kid, a "mini bomb of different contradictions".
-He has not come to think of himself as belonging to any group or characterization, and is appropriately excited and afraid of the desires he feels.
+* The protagonist is very well portrayed as what he is - a 17 year old kid, a "mini bomb of different contradictions".
+He has not come to think of himself as belonging to any group or label, and is appropriately excited and afraid of the desires he feels.
-- The interview frankly discusses the issue of the age difference between the 17-year old protagonist and his 24-year old lover.
+* The interview frankly discusses the issue of the age difference between the 17-year old protagonist and his 24-year old lover.
 For one the age of consent in Italy is 16, and for another this has been done before with such classics as  Dirty Dancing.
-But far more importantly, the movie does something many romantic movies without such an age difference do not: show direct and clear disclosure of one's feeling, portray explicit and enthusiastic consent during the beginning of sexual interactions, and highlight direct discussions over each person's concerns and desires.
+But far more importantly, the movie does something many romantic movies without such an age difference do not: show direct and clear disclosure of one's feelings, portray explicit and enthusiastic consent during sex, and linger on direct discussions over each person's concerns and desires.
 And it does so while not losing any sense of romance, passion, or beauty - what a feat!
-- The director would not change anything about the movie if here to do it over.
-Personally, I
+* The director would not change anything about the movie if here to do it over.
+And he is right!
+I would not want him to.
-- Sufjan Stevens came into collaboration on the movie's soundtrack after a large amount of narration was cut out from the original screenplay.
+* Sufjan Stevens came into collaboration on the movie's soundtrack after a large amount of narration was cut out from the original screenplay.
 Stevens' songs are meant to act as a sort of third person narrator communicating the universality of the love story we are seeing, and I think that was done perfectly.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KQT32vW61eI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>